Polo Church: History

 The Church of San Diego de Alcala in Brgy.
 Polo in Valenzuela was completed in 1632.
 Residents were forced into labor to complete the church after the town gained its independence in 1623 from Catangalan through the efforts of Father Juan Taranco and Don Juan Monsod, the barangay head of Polo.
-The main structure was destroyed by bombs during the Japanese occupation of the Philippines in World War II.
+The main structure, as well as its records, was destroyed by bombs during the Japanese occupation of the Philippines in World War II.
 The belfry and entrance are the only parts of the four-century old edifice that remain today.
 They have been preserved by the citizens of Polo (now Valenzuela City).